Semiconvexity of (weak) Kantorovich potentials in the Lorentzian optimal transport problem: Preliminaries and notation

 \textbf{For the rest of this paper}, let $p\in (0,1)$ and let $(M,g)$ be an $(n+1)$-dimensional globally hyperbolic spacetime, where the metric $g$ is taken to have signature $(-,+,...,+)$.
 In particular, $M$ is time-oriented.
-We refer to future-directed causal (resp.\ timelike) vectors simply as causal (resp.\ timelike), and explicitly specify past-directed causal when needed.
-We understand $0$ to be a causal vector.
+We refer to future-directed causal (resp.\ timelike) vectors simply as causal (resp.\ timelike).
 A curve is always assumed to be piecewise smooth if not otherwise said.
 In particular, a curve is referred to as causal (timelike) if it is piecewise smooth and future-directed causal (timelike).
-We denote by $I^+$ resp.\ $J^+$ the set of pairs $(x,y)$ which can be connected by a timelike resp.\ causal curve.
+We denote by $I^+$ resp.\ $J^+$ the set of pairs $(x,y)$ which can be connected by a timelike resp.\ causal curve (with $0$ being a causal vector).
 The Lorentzian distance function is denoted by $d$:

-where the supremum is taken over all causal curves $\gamma:[a,b]\to M$ connecting $x$ to $y$ and the (Lorentzian) length ${\ell}_g$ of a causal curve $\gamma:[a,b]\to M$ is defined as
+where the supremum is taken over all causal curves $\gamma:[a,b]\to M$ connecting $x$ to $y$ and the (Lorentzian) length ${\ell}_g(\gamma)$ of a causal curve $\gamma:[a,b]\to M$ is defined as

 For $x\in M$, we denote by $\C_x\subseteq T_xM$ the cone of causal vectors.
 Note that $\C_x$ is closed.
 We also set $\C:=\{(x,v)\in TM\mid v\in \C_x\}$.
 We can equip $M$ with a complete Riemannian metric, which will be fixed and denoted by $h$.
 All balls $B_r(x)$, $x\in M$, $r>0$, are understood to be taken w.r.t.\ the metric $h$.
 The $h$- and $g$-norm of a tangent vector $v\in T_xM$ are denoted by $|v|_h$ and $|v|_g:=\sqrt{|g(v,v)|}$, respectively.